This post may contain affiliate links.

-Creme Brûlée flavored with lemon is fresh and light.
-It’s also surprisingly easy to make.
-If you’re a citrus lover like I am, then make this dessert.
+Creme Brûlée flavored with just the right amount of fresh lemon is totally irresistible.
+You can skip the fancy restaurant since it’s surprisingly easy to make.
+If you’re a citrus lover like I am, then make this classic dessert.
 You’ll love it!

 - Whipping Cream